borea17/borea17.github.io/_posts/2020-07-16-spatial_broadcast_decoder_summary.md

   the positions in the latent space with the fixed coordinate channels and applying a threshold operation.
-Thus, [Watters et al. (2019)](https://arxiv.org/abs/1901.07017) argue that the Spatial Broadcast decoder architecture puts an inductive bias of dissociating positional from non-positional features in the latent distribution.
+Thus, [Watters et al. (2019)](https://arxiv.org/abs/1901.07017) argue that the Spatial Broadcast decoder architecture puts a prior on dissociating positional from non-positional features in the latent distribution.
   Datasets without positional variation in turn seem unlikely to benefit from this architecture.
 However, [Watters et al.